 Life in Quebec:

-The mixing of both English and French Canadian culture in Quebec creates a vibrate and diverse atmosphere.
+The mixing of both English and French Canadian culture in Quebec creates a vibrant and diverse atmosphere.
 This fusion of cultures is best exemplified in Montreal, the city where our office is located.

 Only a couple hours away from Quebec City, Ottawa and Toronto, Montreal truly is geographically and culturally, the heart of Eastern Canada.